Shadowsych/unhp-robotics/2016/README.md

 - NOTE: We are using 376-3245 VEXnet Key 2.0 (white) (a vex net key is the wireless USB) for BEST robotics.

 ## Reversing Motor Wheels
-We need to reverse the motor wheel movement because a left and right motor are positioned on opposites.
-Therefore, the movement would be inversed if we don't reverse one of the motors.
+We need to reverse the motors used for the robot's wheels because a left and right motor are positioned on opposites.
+Since the motors are on opposites, the robot movement would be inversed if we don't reverse one of the motors.
 We don't code a reverse program for the wheel motors.
 Instead, we reverse the Motor Controller 29 wiring to the Motor, which reverses the motor movement.